amplience/dc-extension-bynder/docs/CARDS.md

 1) **File Size:** the `originalUrl` attribute is the full size of the asset.
 This means cards can be very large to load.
 If you have derivitates and other files in Bynder more suitable for this view (like a thumbnail) we would recommend mapping to these as per the examples.

 2) **File Format:** the `originalUrl` attribute is the source file.
-Bynder can store other file formats which are not images (like documents, videos, audio etc.).
+Bynder can store other file formats which are not images (like documents, videos, audio etc).
 In Bynder you may have derivates and files which are more suitable to use as an image.

 #### What happens with a 'non-image' file format?